avm99963/infinitegforums/docs/features.md

 order.
 The bell icon next to the sort settings will indicate whether the sort settings are correct (and thus this feature is working) or not.

+### Limit the height of inline images
+> **Option name:** _Prevent inline images in messages from being taller than the current window._

+It is a common case that users upload high resolution screenshots of their phone, which results in a very tall image being shown in the forum.
+This feature adds a custom style to set a maximum height for images inside forum messages, so they aren't taller than the current viewport.

 ## Indicator dot
 > **Option names:** _Show whether the OP has participated in other threads_, _Show the number of questions and replies written by the OP within the last `n`